-The Board of Directors unanimously recommends a vote FOR the amendment of the Amended and Restated 1993 Stock Incentive Plan
+The Board of Directors unanimously recommends a vote FOR the amendment to the Amended and Restated 1993 Stock Incentive Plan

-AUDIT COMMITTEE REPORT
+AUDIT COM MITTEE REPORT

-The audit committee is comprised of three directors who are each independent, as defined in Nasdaq's listing standards and Securities and Exchange Commission regulations.
-The committee operates under a new written charter adopted by the board and consistent with recently adopted Nasdaq and SEC requirements, a copy of which is included as Appendix A to this proxy statement.
+The Audit Committee is comprised of three directors who are each independent, as defined in Nasdaq's listing standards and Securities and Exchange Commission regulations.
+The Committee operates under a charter adopted by the Board and consistent with Nasdaq and SEC requirements, a copy of which is included as Appendix A to this proxy statement.

 Management is responsible for Allscripts' financial reporting process, including its systems of internal and disclosure controls, and for the preparation of consolidated financial statements in accordance with accounting principles generally accepted in the United States of America.
-Allscripts' independent public accountants, appointed by the audit committee, are responsible for auditing those financial statements.
+Allscripts' independent public accountants, appointed by the Audit Committee, are responsible for auditing those financial statements.

-The audit committee of Allscripts held seven meetings during 2003.
-The meetings were designed to facilitate and encourage private communications between the committee and Allscripts' former independent public accountants, KPMG LLP.
+The Audit Committee of Allscripts held nine meetings during 2004.
+The meetings were designed to facilitate and encourage private communications between the Committee and Allscripts' independent public accountants, Grant Thornton LLP.